Trinity Industries (NYSE:TRN) Updates FY 2023 Earnings Guidance

 Trinity Industries Dividend Announcement

-In other news, Director Todd Maclin purchased 4,500 shares of the stock in a transaction on Friday, March 17th.
-The stock was purchased at an average price of $21.19 per share, with a total value of $95,355.00.
-Following the completion of the transaction, the director now owns 27,548 shares in the company, valued at $583,742.12.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, Director Todd Maclin acquired 4,500 shares of Trinity Industries stock in a transaction on Friday, March 17th.
-The shares were bought at an average price of $21.19 per share, for a total transaction of $95,355.00.
-Following the completion of the purchase, the director now directly owns 27,548 shares in the company, valued at approximately $583,742.12.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Jean Savage acquired 4,300 shares of Trinity Industries stock in a transaction on Monday, March 20th.
-The shares were bought at an average price of $23.19 per share, for a total transaction of $99,717.00.
-Following the purchase, the chief executive officer now owns 194,176 shares of the company’s stock, valued at $4,502,941.44.
+In other Trinity Industries news, Director Todd Maclin acquired 4,500 shares of the firm’s stock in a transaction on Friday, March 17th.
+The stock was bought at an average cost of $21.19 per share, for a total transaction of $95,355.00.
+Following the completion of the purchase, the director now directly owns 27,548 shares in the company, valued at $583,742.12.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+In other Trinity Industries news, Director Todd Maclin purchased 4,500 shares of Trinity Industries stock in a transaction dated Friday, March 17th.
+The shares were bought at an average cost of $21.19 per share, for a total transaction of $95,355.00.
+Following the transaction, the director now owns 27,548 shares in the company, valued at approximately $583,742.12.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Jean Savage acquired 4,485 shares of the business’s stock in a transaction that occurred on Wednesday, March 15th.
+The stock was purchased at an average price of $22.29 per share, for a total transaction of $99,970.65.
+Following the completion of the transaction, the chief executive officer now owns 189,876 shares in the company, valued at $4,232,336.04.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders bought 13,285 shares of company stock valued at $295,043.
-Company insiders own 1.20% of the company’s stock.
+Insiders acquired a total of 13,285 shares of company stock worth $295,043 over the last ninety days.
+1.20% of the stock is owned by company insiders.

-Several institutional investors have recently modified their holdings of TRN.
-ICA Group Wealth Management LLC acquired a new position in shares of Trinity Industries in the fourth quarter worth about $35,000.
-Tower Research Capital LLC TRC raised its position in shares of Trinity Industries by 139.6% during the 3rd quarter.
-Tower Research Capital LLC TRC now owns 6,602 shares of the transportation company’s stock worth $141,000 after purchasing an additional 3,846 shares during the period.
-Bridgefront Capital LLC acquired a new stake in Trinity Industries in the 4th quarter valued at approximately $202,000.
-Blair William & Co.
-IL acquired a new stake in Trinity Industries in the 1st quarter valued at approximately $210,000.
-Finally, Captrust Financial Advisors increased its position in Trinity Industries by 11.1% in the 2nd quarter.
-Captrust Financial Advisors now owns 8,706 shares of the transportation company’s stock valued at $211,000 after acquiring an additional 867 shares during the period.
+Several large investors have recently bought and sold shares of the stock.
+Vanguard Group Inc. increased its holdings in Trinity Industries by 9.8% in the 3rd quarter.
+Vanguard Group Inc. now owns 9,515,622 shares of the transportation company’s stock valued at $203,159,000 after buying an additional 849,142 shares during the period.
+Norges Bank bought a new stake in Trinity Industries in the 4th quarter valued at $21,951,000.
+Millennium Management LLC bought a new stake in Trinity Industries in the 4th quarter valued at $7,828,000.
+State Street Corp increased its holdings in Trinity Industries by 8.5% in the 3rd quarter.
+State Street Corp now owns 2,882,231 shares of the transportation company’s stock valued at $61,536,000 after buying an additional 226,784 shares during the period.
+Finally, Wellington Management Group LLP boosted its stake in shares of Trinity Industries by 1,354.3% in the 1st quarter.
+Wellington Management Group LLP now owns 130,468 shares of the transportation company’s stock valued at $4,483,000 after purchasing an additional 121,497 shares in the last quarter.
 Institutional investors and hedge funds own 86.23% of the company’s stock.

 Trinity Industries Company Profile